Making Yourself Throw Up: Living With An Eating Disorder

 Article Visual

 Perhaps the most well-known impacts of bulimia on the body can be felt in the digestive system.
-Bing-eating and then purging can take a heavy toll on the digestive system.
+When someone binge eats and then tries to induce vomiting, this can take a heavy toll on the digestive system.

 Bulimia can also be physically demanding on the body.
 In addition to an upset stomach, your body can experience weariness and fatigue from the physical convulsions that happen when you induce vomiting.